This green soup is traditionally served on Holy Thursday. With a mix of fresh herbs and greens, it is Herb Soup perfect for spring.

 In Germany, the Thursday before Easter is called Gründonnerstag, or Green Thursday.
 This day commemorates Christ’s Last Supper, the last meal he ate with his disciples, and the institution of the Eucharist.

-While German word grün does mean “green,” the grün in Gründonnerstag actually comes from an ancient German word, greinen, meaning “to cry or moan.”
+While the German word grün does mean “green,” the grün in Gründonnerstag actually comes from an ancient German word, greinen, meaning “to cry or moan.”

 The tradition of calling Holy Thursday (or Maudy Thursday) Green Thursday has a number of possible origins.